GolamCh/GolamCh/README.md

 I graduated from City, University of London in 2020 with a degree in Aeronautical Engineering and I am currently undergoing Java SDET Consultant training at Sparta Global.
 Currently, my next goal is to land a role within the industry as an SDET Consultant and put my skills to use.

 I started self-teaching programming in the summer of 2020 soon after my graduation and have developed a whole host of skills since.
-Please see my "Skills" section to know more about some of the things I've learnt during this time!
+Please see my "Skills" section below to know more about some of the things I've learnt during this time!

 ### Skills (More to come soon...)
 ![java badge](https://img.shields.io/badge/-Java-007396?style=for-the-badge&logo=java&logoColor=fff)